 Resource Overview

-Information about GenAI tools and their implications for teaching and learning
+Information and resources about GenAI and teaching and learning

 What is Generative AI (GenAI)?